ncatlab/nlab-content/pages/1/8/8/7/7881/content.md

 Then there is a generic extension $\mathcal{M}[G]$ of $\mathcal{M}$ with the same cardinals and cofinalities, such that $\mathcal{M}[G] \models 2^\kappa = F(\kappa)$ for all $\kappa \in dom(F)$.
 =--

 On the other hand, the behavior of the power operation on [[regular cardinal|singular cardinals]] is not so unconstrained.
 For example, in a model of ZFC, the smallest cardinal for which GCH fails can never be singular.
-The so-called "[[pcf theory]]" (for "possible cofinalities"), due to [[Saharon Shelah]], gives some information on possible bounds for the power operation on singular cardinals (among other things).
+The so-called "[[pcf theory]]" (or "possible cofinalities theory"), due to [[Saharon Shelah]], gives some information on possible bounds for the power operation on singular cardinals (among other things).

 ## Links